fleetdm/fleet/articles/configuring-maintenance-windows-in-fleet.md

 Video: [How to configure the Google Calendar API in Fleet](https://www.youtube.com/watch?v=CpbzJNrM2LY).
 (2m)

-### Creating a webhook
+### Handling Fleet's webhook

 An external webhook mechanism should be defined to be run as the mitigation plan for failing policies on hosts.

 Please refer to the [Building webhook flows with Fleet and Tines](https://fleetdm.com/guides/building-webhook-flows-with-fleet-and-tines) guide to learn more about building webhooks using Tines.

-At the end of this operation, you should have a webhook to be used by the Fleet server.
+At the end of this operation, you should have a webhook handler to be used with the Fleet server.

 ### Configuring a Policy to run the Webhook if failing (Admin)